Bedrock-OSS/bedrock-wiki/docs/guide/custom-item.md

 ---
 title: 'Create a custom Item'
+category: Guide
 nav_order: 5
 prefix: '5. '
 ---

 This section will walk you through the creation of a simple custom item, the ectoplasm, for our custom entity, the Ghost, to drop.

 <br>
 <img src="/assets/images/guide/custom_item/ectoplasm_view.png" width=150>